-Phoenix – The Easiest Southwestern US City to Reach Via Air
+Road Trip from Phoenix – The Easiest Southwestern US City to Reach Via Air

 We spent virtually all our time in the Phoenix at our hotel pool at the Embassy Suites in Scottsdale visiting with family only venturing out to eat tacos off the happy hour menu at Blanco Tacos just down the road.
 Then we took off on our American Southwest road trip from Phoenix.

 From Papago Park, home to both the Phoenix Zoo and the Desert Botanic Gardens, to the unique Musical Instrument Museum, Phoenix has plenty of places to enjoy as a family.
 There are world-class museums for those days that it is simply too hot to be outside and a variety of hikes and outdoor venues to enjoy the warm desert heat of winter and spring, like the Hole in the Rock at Papago Park (pictured.)

 Looking to begin your American Southwest road trip in Phoenix?
 Check for current hotel deals in Phoenix

 For a local parent’s top choices on where to go in Phoenix with kids, check out Trekaroo’s Top 10 Things to Do with Kids in Phoenix.

 A Scenic Drive from Phoenix to Flagstaff – Tonto Natural Bridge State Park and Walnut Canyon National Monument – Southwest Road Trip from Phoenix

 Forget the scenic drives that we took through Saguaro National Park and Petrified Forest National Park, my favorite drive of our two week road trip was the stretch of highway 87 from Scottsdale to Payson on our road trip from Phoenix.
 In early April there are a variety of green cacti, including saguaros, dotting the mountainous desert landscape as the road winds its way upward to peaks covered in pine trees and greenery.
 From the town of Payson, the road to Tonto Natural Bridge State Park slowly descends into a canyon.
 The state park has several short, but rocky and steep, trails that lead to waterfalls and down to the natural bridge.
 It’s possible to scramble on the damp, slippery rocks beneath the arch and traverse the entire 400 foot long tunnel.
 Overhead there are swallows flitting from one hole in the rock to another.

 There’s so much more for families to do in Flagstaff!
 Check out Trekaroo’s Family Fun in Flagstaff for more ideas.

 Petrified Forest National Park and Arizona’s Painted Desert – Southwest Road Trip to National Parks

 Eastward Through Volcanic New Mexico – El Morro National Monument and El Malpais National Monument – Road Trip to National Parks

-Along with the Slot Canyon Trail at Kasha-Katuwe Tent Rocks, the Headlands Trail at El Morro National Monument was one of my favorites of our entire two week adventure.
-First, the trail follows the base of the enormous sandstone bluff; in the sandstone there are countless inscriptions from poetry written by traveling Spaniards to petroglyphs left by ancient Puebloan people.
-The visitor center provides hikers free guides to borrow that translate many of the inscriptions and highlight some of the more unusual ones.
+Along with the Slot Canyon Trail at Kasha-Katuwe Tent Rocks, the Headlands Trail at El Morro National Monument was one of my favorites of our entire adventure.
+First, the trail follows the base of the enormous sandstone bluff; in the sandstone there are inscriptions from poetry written by traveling Spaniards to petroglyphs left by ancient Puebloan people.
+The visitor center provides hikers free guides that translate many of the inscriptions.
+It also highlights some of the more unusual ones.

 For more information about making your visit to these national monuments a more educational one, check out Trekaroo’s Road School: Learning about Native American History and Culture through Travel.

 A Weekend in Santa Fe and Los Alamos on an American Southwest Road Trip

 Kasha- Katuwe Tent Rocks National Monument – American Southwest Road Trip Itinerary to National Parks

 Check for hotel availability in Santa Fe